 How much does a grab bar installation cost?

-A properly installed grab bar with commercial-grade hardware runs $150 to $250 per bar, depending on wall type and location.
-Manufactured homes sometimes cost more because we need to reinforce first.
-We'll give you a firm price after we assess the wall.
+A properly installed grab bar with commercial-grade hardware typically runs $150 to $250 per bar, depending on wall type and location.
+Manufactured homes sometimes cost more because wall reinforcement is needed first.
+We'll give you a firm price after assessing the wall.

 Do I need a permit for accessibility modifications?

-Some jobs do, some don't.
+Some jobs require one, some don't.
 A grab bar?
 Generally no. A ramp or doorway widening?
-Probably yes.
-We know Apache Junction's building department.
-We handle permits if needed so you don't have to navigate that yourself.
+Likely yes.
+We know Apache Junction's building department and handle permits if needed, so you don't have to navigate it yourself.

 How long does a typical bathroom accessibility project take?

-Depends on scope.
-Adding grab bars and swapping hardware might take a day.
-A full bathroom remodel with widened doorway, curbless shower, and lowered fixtures?
+That depends on scope.
+Grab bars and hardware swaps might take one day.
+A full bathroom renovation with widened doorway, curbless shower, and lowered fixtures?
 Three to four weeks.
-We'll give you a timeline before we start.
+We'll give you a timeline before starting.

 Get Your Home Assessment Today

 Your home should work for you, not make your life harder.
-If you're in Apache Junction or anywhere in Phoenix's East Valley and you're ready to make your space more accessible, book online or fill out our contact form.
+If you're in Apache Junction or anywhere in Phoenix's East Valley and ready to make your space more accessible, book online or Book Online.
 We'll assess your home, ask the right questions, and give you honest recommendations.
-That's the neighbor approach — straightforward, no pressure, just real talk about what your home actually needs.
+That's the neighbor approach.
+Straightforward, no pressure, just real talk about what your home actually needs.

 How do I book a service?